EdwardRaff/JSAT/README.md

 If you want to use the bleeding edge, but don't want to bother building yourself, I recomend you look at [jitpack.io](https://jitpack.io/#EdwardRaff/JSAT).
 It can build a POM repo for you for any specific commit version.
 Click on "Commits" in the link and then click "get it" for the commit version you want.

+If you want to read the javadoc's online, you can find them hosted [on my website here](http://www.edwardraff.com/jsat_docs/JSAT-0.0.7-javadoc/).

 ## Why use JSAT?

 For research and specialized needs, JSAT has one of the largest collections of algorithms available in any framework.
 See an incomplete list [here](https://github.com/EdwardRaff/JSAT/wiki/Algorithms).